FOSSRIT/sugar-quickstart/README.md

         x="4.1428571"
         y="7.1428571" />

     Explanation:
         - Once your icon is finished, load it into any text editor and edit the above lines
         - In the body of the file, change the references to FILL and STROKE within the attribute STYLE

-3.) activity.info
+<h3>3.) activity.info</h3>

-    -Contains all the file linkage that the OLPC XO needs to run your activity
+    - Contains all the file linkage that the OLPC XO needs to run your activity

-    -included code:
+    - included code:

         [Activity]
         name = (name of your activity)